Forest Conservation and Forest Biomaterials Science

 Hours: 24L

-The roles of trees and forests in agricultural land-use systems primarily in the third world.
-An examination of the biological and management aspects of agroforestry, within the socio-economic constraints of the developing world.
-The sustainability of particular agroforestry systems is a theme throughout.
+This course explores the roles of trees and forests in agricultural land-use systems and examines the biological and management aspects of agroforestry.
+The sustainability of agroforestry systems is examined within the context of socio-economic constraints, geopolitical forces, and Indigenous perspectives.

 Breadth Requirements: Living Things and Their Environment (4)